-This is getting weird.
-I look down at the open crate, at the stacks of shining cash cards inside, and the ammo clip lying on top.
-If I lunge for it, with my heightened reflexes, I might be able to take him.
-Or not.
+This is getting weird. -I look down at the open easecrate, at the stacks of shining cash cards inside, and the ammo clip lying on top. -If I lunge for it, with my heightened reflexes, I might be able to take him. -Or not.

-He blocks the tunnel to the mine exit.
-Behind me the darkness hides a maze of tunnels, how deep and how many I don't know.
-Maybe there's another way out.
+He blocks the tunnel to the mine exit-of the mine. -Behind me the darkness hides a maze of tunnels, how deep and how many I don't know.- Maybe there's another way out.